 Third-party cookies and data are no longer a marketer’s best friend.
 We are not able to retarget the ideal prospect and track them across the internet the same way we used to.
 It’s not a surprise that the recent law changes around protecting information and personal data are about to be phased out.

 The key takeaway is that as third-party cookies get phased out, it is vital to collect and use first-party data instead.
+Another key aspect to adopt as a foundation of your solutions to cookies going away is server-side tracking.
 This is something we help with.

 One strategy is to maximize platforms that have legal access to first-party data and leverage and become more laser-focused on the audiences you target.
 This often means identifying and segmenting different audiences and thinking outside the box.
 Social media platforms have tools that you’ll need to master to get the insights you need for your marketing.